open-mmlab/mmgeneration/docs/get_started.md

 Note:

 a.
-Following the above instructions, MMGeneration is installed on `dev` mode , any local modifications made to the code will take effect without the need to reinstall it.
+Following the above instructions, MMGeneration is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it.

 b.
 If you would like to use `opencv-python-headless` instead of `opencv -python`,